DLR-RM/amp/README.md

 make
 make install
 ```

-This will install the amp shared objects and binaries in ./lib and ./bin
+This will install the amp shared objects and binaries in lib and bin
 directories directly in the package root directory.

 Detailed Installation
 ----------------------
 Amp comes with several build options which affect what is built and how.
 The
-standard cmake variable CMAKE_INSTALL_PREFIX allows changing the location of the
+standard cmake variable `CMAKE_INSTALL_PREFIX` allows changing the location of the
 install dirs lib, bin, and incude.
 Amp can be built in Debug, RelWithDebInfo or
-full Release mode with CMAKE_BUILD_TYPE.
+full Release mode with `CMAKE_BUILD_TYPE`.

 All of the unique amp build options are detailed in the root CMakeLists.txt.
 The
 most important of which are the options which turn on and off compilation of
 code sections:

-* DEBUG - allows computations which are not strictly necessary e.g. matrix determinants
+* `DEBUG` - allows computations which are not strictly necessary e.g. matrix determinants
-* VERBOSE - streams verbose output to std::cerr during runtime
+* `VERBOSE` - streams verbose output to std::cerr during runtime
-* LOG_ALL_DATA - writes intermediate data to files during runtime
+* `LOG_ALL_DATA` - writes intermediate data to files during runtime

 The default is always OFF, setting these options to ON will greatly affect
 computation time, but can be helpful for debugging purposes.